eoscanada/eos-bios/README.md

 * In Orchestrate, compute the LaunchData by the most votes, weighted by the highest Weight

-* output.log -> output EVERYTHING to a file, hook a Tee on `os.Stderr`
-  and `os.Stdout`.

   * Find out what we do for the chain_id.. do we vote for it too ?
     Top 20% must agree on the chain_id ?
     Top 20% must agree on the constitution ?

 * boot_connect_mesh: Make sure we don't mesh with the first BIOS boot.. it's most probably not running..